Claude Is Coming to QuickBooks and Xero: Here's What It Means for Your Finance Team

 Is Claude already live inside QuickBooks and Xero?

-The Intuit partnership was announced in February 2026, and the Xero partnership in March 2026.
-Full integration rollouts are ongoing.
+The Intuit partnership was announced in February 2026 and the Xero partnership in March 2026.
+Full rollouts are ongoing.
 Claude-powered features inside Xero are expected in the coming months.
 Some Intuit Enterprise Suite customers already have access to early capabilities.

 Will Claude have access to my company's financial data?

-Both Xero and Intuit have confirmed that financial data shared between platforms is session-specific and will not be used to train Claude's AI models.
-Data governance is a condition of both partnerships.
+Both Xero and Intuit confirmed that financial data shared between platforms is session-specific and will not be used to train Claude's models.
+Data governance is a stated condition of both partnerships.

 Does this replace my accounting team?

-No. Claude handles pattern recognition, document analysis, and workflow automation well.
-It doesn't replace professional judgment, client relationships, or the oversight required in any regulated financial process.
-What it changes is the mix of tasks – less manual data work, more interpretation and decision-making.
+No. Claude handles pattern recognition, document analysis, and workflow automation reasonably well.
+It doesn't replace professional judgment, client relationships, or the oversight that financial reporting requires.
+What changes is the mix of tasks – less manual data work, more interpretation and review – which raises the bar for the people doing that work, not lowers it.

 What accounting software does MAVI's talent work with?

-MAVI places finance and accounting professionals with experience across QuickBooks, Xero, NetSuite, Bill.com, Ramp, and other common platforms.
-When relevant, we match candidates specifically based on the tech stack a company runs on.
+MAVI places finance and accounting professionals with hands-on experience across QuickBooks, Xero, NetSuite, Bill.com, Ramp, and other common platforms.
+Where relevant, candidates are matched based on the specific tech stack a company runs on.